pytorch/captum/README.md

 ```

 ## Getting Started
-Captum helps to interpret/understand the predictions of PyTorch models by
+Captum helps to interpret and understand the predictions of PyTorch models by
-looking at the features that contribute to the decisions that the model makes.
+looking at the features that contribute to the decision that the model makes.
 It also helps to understand which neurons and layers are important for
 model predictions.

-To do so, it uses state of the art model interpretability algorithms and
+To do so, currently, it uses gradient-based model interpretability algorithms
-attributes contributions to each input of the model with respect to
+and attributes contributions to each input of the model with respect to
-different neurons / layers, both intermediate and final.
+different neurons and layers, both intermediate and final.

-Now, let's apply some of those algorithms to a toy model that we have created for
+Let's apply some of those algorithms to a toy model that we have created for
 demonstration purposes.
-For simplicity, we will use the following simple architecture but users are welcome
+For simplicity, we will use the following simple architecture, but users are welcome
 to use any PyTorch model of their choice.

 ```
+import numpy as np

 import torch
 import torch.nn as nn
-import numpy as np

-from captum.attr import IntegratedGradients, NoiseTunnel, \
+from captum.attr import (
+    GradientShap,
+    IntegratedGradients,
+    LayerConductance,
-    NeuronConductance, LayerConductance, GradientShap
+    NeuronConductance,
+    NoiseTunnel,
+)

 class ToyModel(nn.Module):
     def __init__(self):
         super().__init__()

-            self.lin1 = nn.Linear(3, 3)
-            self.lin1.weight = nn.Parameter(torch.eye(3))
-            self.lin2 = nn.Linear(3, 4)
+        self.lin1 = nn.Linear(3, 4)
-            self.lin2.weight = nn.Parameter(torch.ones(4, 3))
+        self.lin1.weight = nn.Parameter(torch.ones(4, 3))
-            self.lin2.bias = nn.Parameter(torch.tensor([-10.0, 1.0, 1.0, 1.0]))
+        self.lin1.bias = nn.Parameter(torch.tensor([-10.0, 1.0, 1.0, 1.0]))
         self.relu = nn.ReLU()
-            self.lin3 = nn.Linear(4, 1)
+        self.lin2 = nn.Linear(4, 1)
-            self.lin3.weight = nn.Parameter(torch.ones(1, 4))
+        self.lin2.weight = nn.Parameter(torch.ones(1, 4))
-            self.lin3.bias = nn.Parameter(torch.tensor([-3.0]))
+        self.lin2.bias = nn.Parameter(torch.tensor([-3.0]))

     def forward(self, input):
         lin1 = self.lin1(input)
+        relu1 = self.relu(lin2)
         lin2 = self.lin2(lin1)
-            relu1 = self.relu(lin2)
-            lin3 = self.lin3(relu1)
-            return lin3
+        return lin2
 ```

-Let's create an instance of our model and set it in eval mode.
+Let's create an instance of our model and set it to eval mode.
 ```
 model = ToyModel()
 model.eval()
 ```

-As next, we would like to define a simple input and baseline tensors.
+Next, we would like to define a simple input and baseline tensors.
-The latter is a tensor that belongs to the input space and carries
-no predictive signal.
+Baselines belong to the input space and often carry no predictive signal.
 Zero tensor can serve as a baseline for some tasks.
+Some interpretability algorithms such as Integrated
+Gradients, Deeplift, GradientShap are designed to attribute the change between
+the input and baseline to a predictive class or a value that the neural
+network outputs.

-Afterwards, we will apply model interpretability algorithms on the network
+We will apply model interpretability algorithms on the network
-mentioned above, in order to understand the importance of individual
+mentioned above in order to understand the importance of individual
 neurons/layers and the parts of the input that play an important role in the
 final prediction.

-Let's fix random seeds in order to make computations deterministic
+Let's fix random seeds to make computations deterministic
 ```
 torch.manual_seed(123)
 np.random.seed(124)
 ```

-Now, let's define our input and baseline tensors.
+Let's define our input and baseline tensors.
 Baselines are used in some
-interpretability algorithms such as Integrated Gradients, DeepLift,
+interpretability algorithms such as `IntegratedGradients, DeepLift,
-GradientShap, etc.
+GradientShap, NeuronConductance, LayerConductance, InternalInfluence and
+NeuronIntegratedGradients`.

 ```
 input = torch.rand(2, 3)
 baseline = torch.zeros(2, 3)
 ```
-As next we will use `IntegratedGradients` algorithms to assign attribution
+Next we will use `IntegratedGradients` algorithms to assign attribution
 scores to each input feature with respect to final output.
 ```
 ig = IntegratedGradients(model)